marcoalopez/GrainSizeTools/DOCS/sourceDoc_to_pdf.md

 ## Frequently Asked Questions

 ***Who is this script for?***
-This script is targeted at anyone who wants to: i) visualize grain size features, ii) obtain a set of apparent grain size measures to estimate the magnitude of differential stress (or rate of mechanical work) in dynamically recrystallized rocks, and iii) estimate the actual (3D) distribution of grain sizes from thin sections using stereological methods.
-The latter point includes an estimate of the volume occupied by a particular grain size fraction and a parameter to measure the shape of the population of grain sizes (assuming that the distribution of grain sizes follows a lognormal distribution).
-The stereological methods assume that grains have equant or near-equant (AR < 2.0) shapes, which includes grains produced during static annealing and dynamically recrystallized grains when bulging (BLG) or sub-grain rotation (SGR) are the main recrystallization process.
+This script is targeted at anyone who wants to: i) visualize the grain size distribution, ii) obtain a set of apparent grain size measures to estimate the magnitude of differential stress (or rate of mechanical work) in dynamically recrystallized rocks, and iii) estimate the actual (3D) distribution of grain sizes from thin sections using stereological methods.
+The latter includes an estimate of the volume occupied by a particular grain size fraction and a parameter to characterize the shape of the population of grain sizes (assuming that the distribution of grain sizes follows a lognormal distribution).
+The stereological methods assume that grains have equant or near-equant (AR < 2.0) shapes, which mostly include all recrystallized grains produced during static and dynamically recrystallization.
 For igneous studies involving tabular grains far from near-equant objects, we recommend other approaches such as those implemented in the *CSDCorrections* software (Higgins 2000).
 See the references list section for details.

 ***Why use apparent grain size measures instead of measures estimated from unfolded 3D grain size distributions in paleopiezometry studies?***
 One may be tempted to use a stereological method to estimate the midpoint of the modal interval or any other unidimensional parameter based on the actual grain size distribution rather than using the mean, median, or frequency peak of the apparent grain size distribution.
 We think that there is no advantage in doing this but serious drawbacks.
 The rationale behind this is that 3D grain size distributions are estimated using a stereological model and, hence, the accuracy of the estimates depends not only in the introduction of errors during measuring but also on the robustness of the model.
 Unfortunately, stereological methods are built on "weak" geometric assumptions and the results will always be, at best, [only approximate](http://doi.wiley.com/10.1111/j.1365-2818.1983.tb04255.x).
 This means that the precision of the estimated 3D size distribution is **much poorer** than the precision of the original distribution of grain profiles since the latter is based on real data.
 To sum up, use stereological methods only when you need to estimate the volume occupied by a particular grain size fraction or investigating the shape of the actual grain size distribution, otherwise use estimates based on the apparent grain size distribution.

-***What "average" (mean, median, peak) apparent grain size measure do I use?***
+***What measure of central tendency (mean, median, peak/mode) do I have to use?***

 This depends on the features of the grain size distribution.
 In the case of unimodal distributions the following rule of thumb should be considered:

-- use **mean and standard deviation (SD)** when your **distribution is normal-like**.
-In such cases, the position of the mean, median and frequency peak should be fairly similar.
+- use **mean and standard deviation (SD)** when your **distribution is normal-like or moderate-tailed**.
+In such cases, the position of the mean, median and frequency peak ("mode") should be fairly similar.
 This is expected to occur when using logarithmic or square-root scales.
-- use **median and interquartile (or interprecentil) range** when your **distribution is skewed**.
-In such cases the position of the mean, median and frequency peak should be well differentiated.
+- use **median and interquartile (or interprecentil) range** when your **distribution is skewed (non-normal)**.
+In such cases, the position of the mean, median and frequency peak should be well differentiated.
 - use the **location of the frequency peak (KDE peak grain size)** when grain size in different specimens was measured with very different conditions (e.g. different resolutions, cut-offs, etc.) or when the distribution show complex or multimodal patterns (in that case only for comparative purposes).
 See more details in the [Scope](https://github.com/marcoalopez/GrainSizeTools/blob/master/DOCS/Scope.md) section.

 Last, as a rule of thumb and for future comparatives always report all of them.